viniciussoaresti/whativelearned/webdevelopment/frontend/js/js.md

 console.log(a.reverse()); //result == [3, 2, 1]
 ```

-- Array' shift and unshift methods:
+- Array's shift and unshift methods:

 Didn't know about these either.